Nityanand7/CovidPortfolioProject_DE/README.md

 This is a Portfolio Project for Covid Analysis.

-I have taken the covid data set and have done some data exploration.
+I have taken the covid data set and have done some Data Analysis.

 The Data is as of 18th June, 2021.